 For some, work life doesn’t stop after a cancer diagnosis.
-It’s important to know your rights if you want to continue working during your cancer treatment.
+It’s important to know your rights and needs if you continue to work during, and after, your cancer treatment.
+This fact sheet will tell you:

-The Americans with Disabilities Act (ADA) requires that organizations with 15 or more employees comply with ADA guidelines.
+The Americans with Disabilities Act (ADA) requires that organizations with 15 or more employees follow ADA guidelines.
 Employers must offer accommodations that do not cause “undue hardship” to the business to any employee who has a disability as defined by the ADA.

-Flexible work hours to meet treatment schedules and doctor’s appointments are the most frequent workplace accommodations required by people living with cancer.
-If you require flextime, it is important to disclose your cancer diagnosis to your supervisor or Human Resources department to be protected under the ADA or you could risk jeopardizing your job security.
+Disclosing your cancer diagnosis to your supervisor or Human Resources department is the strongest way to be protected under the ADA or you could risk your job security when asking for accommodations.

 The following are other possible accommodation options under the ADA: